wojtekchwala/GHSA-g59r-24g3-h7cm/README.md

 For further details on the changes made, including the use of `v-pre`, please refer to the Reference section at the bottom of this Security Advisory.
 There is a link to a commit that shows the differences between certain versions of the affected file, highlighting the partial mitigation that was applied.

 ### PoC
-#### Scenario 1: Superadmin Password Change (Version ≤ 5.21.0)
+#### Scenario 1: Superadmin Password Change (Version == 5.21.0)
+> [!IMPORTANT]
-In versions prior to the latest update, the CMS's password change mechanism did not require the current password.
+> In the `5.21.0` version, the CMS's password change mechanism did not require the current password.
 This allows an attacker to execute a stored XSS payload that automatically changes the Superadmin's password.
 The attack can be triggered by the Superadmin merely visiting a compromised Collection or Taxonomy or clicking on a malicious link.

 **Exploit:**